 Ok, so what information do we need to know about our potential customers or ‘Buyer Personas’?
-Here is an example Buyer Persona that may help….

-For example, if you’re selling stationery to an office manager it probably wont matter too much whether they’re married or not.
+For example, if you’re selling stationery to an office manager it probably won’t matter too much whether they’re married or not.

-Once you spend some time researching your current customer base or potential buyers then you can start to answer all the above questions.
+After spending some time researching your current customer base or potential buyers, then you can start to answer all the above questions.